-Language Tables at Northwestern Winter Quarter
+Language Tables at Northwestern Continue Spring Quarter

 The Forum for Languages and Cultures is again hosting a series of Language Tables, inviting the broader Northwestern community of faculty, students and staff to attend.
 Enjoy this opportunity to gather and converse in one of 13 languages in a friendly environment on campus!
 Refreshments are provided by the Forum and the Office of Residential Academic Initiatives.
 Language Tables are open to everyone, from novice learners to native speakers.
 Come practice your language skills while getting to know others!